 - Work Now: Construction Initiative.
 This program provides 4 weeks of hands-on training for women and minorities interested in construction careers, in addition to job placement and assistance for participants.

-- Construction Career Awareness Program.
-This collaborative effort with Hard Hatted Women and the Contractors Assistance Association provides Cleveland Metropolitan School District middle school students with insights into the wide range of careers in construction.
+- Construction Career Awareness Program and Opportunities in Construction.
+This collaborative effort with Contractors Assistance Association provides Cleveland Metropolitan School District middle school students and adults with insights into the wide range of careers in construction.
 The program emphasizes communications and teamwork as important workplace skills.
-The program has been supported by Turner Construction through employees who talk about project management, engineering, trade workers and helpers, using blueprints and sample materials as aids.
-CEA is working to expand this program to a multi-day event and to other school systems.
+The program has been supported by CEA members and various Building Trades through employees and Training Center staff who talk about project management, engineering, trade workers and helpers, career pathway information and sample materials.

 - Diverse Worker Program.
 We recognize the importance of diversity in the workforce.
 If you are a CEA contractor seeking diverse candidates for construction employment, please complete this form.
 We will make connections with community workforce partners to assist your efforts.